What I Need to Know

 Webinars include: Early convict indents', 'School records', Tracing people by place' and many more.
 To access the webinars please click on the link below

-State record Webinars
+State Archives Webinars

 There are three cemeteries and one transferred memorial garden in former City of Canterbury LGA.
 These include Moorefields Methodist Cemetery, Kingsgrove, St Barnabas Memorial Garden, Punchbowl, St Saviour's, Church of England Cemetery, Punchbowl, and St Paul's Church of England Cemetery, Canterbury.